 Taurine is also present in large quantities in your eyes, with research showing that eye problems may occur when these levels start to decline.
 Increased concentrations are believed to optimize eyesight and eye health (26, 27, 28).

-10Creatine in Bang energy increases brain function.
+10Creatine found in energy drinks increases brain function.
 Research demonstrates that your brain requires a significant amount of ATP when performing difficult tasks (29).

 For older individuals, two weeks of supplementing with creatine significantly improved memory and recall ability (31).

 In older adults, creatine may boost brain function, protect against neurological diseases and reduce age-related loss of muscle and strength (32).